All too often, when buildings are planned, there has been little thought given to the pavement around it.

 So, instead of the paved areas to the new development being an afterthought and something that was simply placed there without any real consideration being given to it, we can see that the new center had been properly designed and treated.

 This is something which should be of interest to all business and commercial owners looking to build new premises.
-It is also something which any asphalt paving contractors in California should want to look at closely, too.
+It is also something which any asphalt paving contractors should want to look at closely, too.

 By applying a little forethought, with some innovation, first rate engineering and the use of premium grade materials, a high quality parking lot and paved area was achieved for the new center.